What Is an ILT? Advantages & Benefits of Instructor-Led Training

 Hands-On Experience

-Many skills and competencies are best acquired through hands-on experience.
-ILT training is well-suited to provide this kind of training.
-Whether it's the operation of complex machinery, software applications, or medical procedures, having an experienced instructor guide participants through practical exercises can be invaluable.
+Some skills and competencies are best acquired through hands-on experience.
+From this perspective, ILT training is well-suited to provide this kind of training.
+Whether it's the operation of complex machinery, software applications, or medical procedures it may simply not be possible to master the skill of operating them alone or with an instruction.
+An experienced instructor will be invaluable source of information and example in these cases.

 Low Fixed Costs